gingerbeardman/Macros/Macros.novaextension/README.md

 - POS (relative changes in cursor position)
 - SEL (selected text ranges)

+In addition to this, each macro stores its own expanded/unexpanded state in the sidebar.

 ### Configuration

 To configure global preferences, open **Extensions → Extension Library...** then select Macros's **Settings** tab.